 On a daily basis, our company hears stories about a state sales tax audit started and the business had no concerns.
 Often times, businesses welcome state auditors through their doors with open arms.
 While auditors can be very friendly, turning over unnecessary documentation can result in large state sales tax liabilities.

-The purpose of this article is to give you a big picture overview of the sales and use tax audit process and invite you to contact one of our state sales tax professionals for a free initial consultation if you have any questions.
+The purpose of this article is to give you a big picture overview of the sales and use tax audit process and invite you to contact one of our state sales tax professionals for a consultation if you have any questions.

 The Audit Notice